-HeartAI is a modern digital platform to support the next generation of clinical service delivery and health system care.
-By implementing contemporary digital technologies, including real-time data streaming, clinical decision support, and robust artificial intelligence, HeartAI has the potential to innovate many areas of digital health.
-The current HeartAI deployment within South Australia provides a robust data services model that reconciles data from many sources including the primary statewide electronic medical record (EMR) system.
-Supporting the SA Virtual Care Service, HeartAI has implemented real-time observability and intelligence at the interface between ambulance and hospital services, including the development of a clinical information system and a suite of solutions to assess and understand patient flow.
-HeartAI is proposed as a modern approach to contemporary digital innovation, promising best practice implementations and insights to support the modern digital health system.
+HeartAI is grateful for a maturing relationship with SA Health and has continued to collaborate with major implementation projects such as the SA Virtual Care Service.
+This has required significant efforts to ensure that HeartAI complies with SA Government and SA Health policies regarding the management of HeartAI as a digital system within the government and health environments.
+The current HeartAI deployment within South Australia provides a robust data services model that reconciles data from many sources including the statewide electronic medical records (EMR).
+HeartAI has implemented real-time observability and intelligence at the interface between ambulance and hospital services, including the development of a clinical information system and a suite of solutions to assess and understand patient flow.

 Supporting digital health